barafael/barafael.github.io/_posts/2018-06-04-How-The-Rust-Compiler-Prevents-Mistakes.md

    |                    ^^^^^ move out of `array` occurs here
 ```

 The message is clear.
-How dare we move array to `drop` if we still have borrowed it to `reference`?
+How dare we move the ownership of the variable array to `drop` if we still have borrowed it to `reference`?

 # Capturing Closures

-Closures are anonymous functions which can capture variables from the scope they originate in.
+Closures are anonymous functions which can capture variables from their originating scope.
-This means that if we create a string variable `some_string` and a closure `some_closure` in one scope, we can use `some_string` from `some_closure`.
+Therefore, if we create a string variable `some_string` and a closure `some_closure` in one scope, we can use `some_string` from `some_closure`.
-But closures would be pointless if we could not pass them around different scopes!
+Closures would be pointless if we could not pass them around different scopes!
 That is dangerous, though:

 ```cpp
 #include <iostream>